-For many people, the coronavirus pandemic has resulted in changes to the way we interact.
+The coronavirus pandemic has resulted in changes to the way many of us interact.
 There might be tensions within your relationships with family and friends; for example, people might differ in their understanding of government guidance and how they follow it.
 As lockdown restrictions ease, loved ones might be eager to spend time with you in person but perhaps you don’t yet feel comfortable with this.
 This can bring up a range of emotions, for example anxiety, stress, and sometimes resentment towards others who might feel less vulnerable than them.
 You might find it helpful to read guidance about what you can do to help protect yourself.

 If you are struggling with your mental health, you might find the following organisations helpful:

 - Every Mind Matters provides simple tips and advice to take care of your mental health, including while staying at home.